 Happy 2013!
 I figure since 90% of Americans resolve to lose weight and get in shape in the New Year, it’s only fitting to post a workout today.
 And, lucky for you all, I got a new torture device for Christmas—a power wheel!

 This circuit workout takes 30 minutes.
-Set an interval timer for 6 rounds of 40 seconds of work and 20 seconds of rest.
+Set your Gymboss Interval Timer for 6 rounds of 40 seconds of work and 20 seconds of rest.
 You’ll stay at each station (exercise) for 6 minutes before moving on to the next and resetting your interval timer.
 I found the power wheel station especially hard.

 - Kettle Bell Swings: Start with kettle bell down between your legs and, using your arms as a pendulum, swing the bell to slightly above eye level by thrusting with your hips while keeping your core tight as you stand up straight.
 Swing back down and repeat.
 I use a 25-lb kettle bell.

 - Power Wheel Tucks: Strap your feet onto the power wheel and start in a plank position.
 Bring your knees to your chest, rolling the wheel forward.
 Roll back out into plank position.